Top 5 4th Quarter Trades of Cl - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Client First Capital LLC reduced their investment in ARCA:IVV by 1,493 shares.
-The trade had a 0.39% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $384.6.
+Clearwater Capital Advisors, LLC reduced their investment in ARCA:DBEF by 838,501 shares.
+The trade had a 3.87% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $31.94.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Core S&P 500 ETF has a price-earnings ratio of 19.83 and a price-book ratio of 3.74.
+In terms of valuation, Xtrackers MSCI EAFE Hedged Equity ETF has a price-earnings ratio of 12.95 and a price-book ratio of 1.58.

-Client First Capital LLC reduced their investment in NAS:IGIB by 10,361 shares.
-The trade had a 0.37% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $48.78.
+Clearwater Capital Advisors, LLC reduced their investment in ARCA:DHS by 280,398 shares.
+The trade had a 2.94% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $84.05.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Client First Capital LLC reduced their investment in BATS:IEFA by 5,433 shares.
-The trade had a 0.21% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $58.61.
+During the quarter, Clearwater Capital Advisors, LLC bought 793,261 shares of ARCA:INTF for a total holding of 1,778,008.
+The trade had a 2.54% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $23.33.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.